Rochester man arrested for hitting another man over the head with bottle

 City surveillance cameras captured the incident and showed the man getting hit over the head with a glass bottle, Moilanen said.

-Joseph Marshall, 32, of Rochester, was arrested in connection to the incident.
-He was booked into the Olmsted County Adult Detention Center on suspicion of second-degree assault, third-degree assault and disorderly conduct.
+Joseph Ernest Marshall, 32, of Rochester, was arrested in connection to the incident.
+He is charged in Olmsted County District Court with third-degree assault and fifth-degree assault.
+At his first appearance in court on the felony charges, Judge Joseph Chase set conditional bail at $75,000 and unconditional bail at $300,000.